The Sample Complexity of Auctions with Side Information: Single-item Auctions in the

-In this subsection, consider the case that the distributions have support $[1, h]$ for some $h$.
-We seek to learn a mechanism that is optimal up to a $1-\epsilon$ multiplicative factor in term of revenue.
+In this subsection, we consider the case that the value distributions have bounded supports in $[1, h]$ for some $h > 1$.
+We seek to learn a mechanism that is optimal up to a $1-\epsilon$ multiplicative factor in term of the expected revenue.
 We show the following theorem.